bchiang7/v4/content/jobs/Convo/index.md

 url: 'https://www.convo.com/'
 ---

-- Contributed in development of CONVO’s website while making it responsive on multiple devices.
+- Contributed in development of CONVO’s website
 - Extended functionality of CONVO’s Signup using OAuth
 - Worked on emails (with multiple email client support)
+- Working knowlege of Bower & Grunt
+- Mobile first mind-set and responsive design